rpsft/etlbox/README.md

 # ETLBox.Classic

 This is a fully open-source (MIT) fork from original ETLBox library.

-Starting version 2.0 the author of the original library decided to close the source and commercialize the newer branch.
+Starting with version 2.0 the author of the original library decided to close the source and commercialize the newer branch.
 ETLBox.Classic is aiming at keeping original 1.x branch up to date with .Net and DB libraries.

-### Documentation note

-Please note, that most of the documentation below is not updated and may contain broken links.
-Documentation PRs are most welcome.
-If you use this library, please consider updating some of its documentation.
+> ⚠️ **IMPORTANT NOTICE:** ⚠️
+>
+> ETLBox.Classic is not a direct fork of original ETLBox library.
+It is a copy of the original source code, modified to
+> keep on open-source.
+>
+> As we are actively developing it, we anticipate the need for breaking changes in the near future.
+> In order to avoid versioning conflict with original ETLBox library, we decided to rename version 2.x and on from
+> "EtlBox.Classic" to "EtlKit".
+We expect migration to 2.0 to be as easy as updating Nuget references and changing
+> namespaces.

+## Installation

+You can use ETLBox within any .NET or .NET core project that supports .NET Standard 2.0.
+(Basically all latest versions of .NET)

+[ETLBox is available on nuget](https://www.nuget.org/packages?q=EtlBox.Classic).
+Just add the package to your project via your nuget package manager.

+See individual package descriptions to make sense of what each of them does.
+For very basic set up you would need to install only [EtlBox.Classic](https://www.nuget.org/packages/EtlBox.Classic)

 ## What is ETLBox